zj11223344/Tactics-Remix/README.md

 Tactics Remix adds quite a few new components, and all of the components are individually optional: you may install some but not others, your choice.
 I have also broken up the mods into two groups: 1) Add New Encounters and 2) Update Existing Encounters.
 New encounters should be installed prior to SCS while updates to existing encounters should be installed after SCS (if you, the player, chooses to use SCS).

+All of the enemy scripts have been rewritten from scratch and many of the fight mechanics are improved from the old Tactics days.
+These fights are aimed at being more challenging than the original encounters while removing much of the cheese that players of old remember.
+These are meant to be BRUTAL.
+The difficulty slider will alter the overall challenge (e.g. removing undroppable items from enemies to make them easier, less or different enemy spawns, altered enemy prebuffs, etc.).
+I aim to have a bit of randomness added to the encounters and the scripts are not optimized to always cast the "best" spell.
+Prebuffs and contingencies/sequencers will vary.
+Additionally, casters will randomly choose if they will be casting an offensive or a defensive/disabling spell.
+From there, the enemy scripts will cycle through available spells in the specific category with yet more randomness.
+Best spells will pop up first, but it is random if the script will choose to cast or pass.
+This should add a bit of variance to the encounters from reload to reload and hopefully the player enjoys the spontaneity.

 ### Add New Encounters - Install BEFORE SCS

 #### "Kuroisan", the Acid Kensai